A Successful Tech Exec Must Navigate Stormy Weather

 Click here to see a post on the importance of doing layoffs correctly.

-• Pressure and fear of job loss are common ways to keep people inline.
+• Instilling fear of job loss and creating pressure are common tactics to control and ensure compliance.

-How do these people thrive in a company that emphasizes diversity, equity, inclusion, and work-life balance?
-It’s a mystery.
-Either senior executives overlook it for revenue, or the company doesn’t truly embody its stated values.
+How do such individuals manage to thrive in a company that supposedly prioritizes diversity, equity, inclusion, and work-life balance?
+It remains a perplexing mystery.
+Maybe senior executives overlook behavior for revenue, or maybe the company doesn’t fully embody its public values.
+Tech executives must identify toxic bosses and act to address or avoid such situations.

 Dealing with Negative Feedback